a-kramer/rpn-fun/README.md

 I always found reverse polish notation quite fun, it's easy to parse, and one does not need to count parentheses.

-There is program called `dc`, which i like a lot.
+There is a program called `dc`, which i like a lot.
 I never use its advanced features (e.g. registers) and I am always a bit disappointed that it doesn't have the functions from the math library (`math.h`).